 Clean Your Home

 Aside from using air purifiers, regular home maintenance is an important step.
-Make sure to clean your cat’s belongings, such as its bedding, pillow, and blankets.
+Make sure to regularly wash your cat’s belongings, such as its bedding, pillow, and blankets.
 Additionally, cleaning other areas of your home will help improve your cat’s life.

-While cat asthma is super concerning, the condition can be managed with the right care.
-With a combination of medications and inhalation therapy, you can help your cat live a happy and active lifestyle.
+While cat asthma is concerning, the condition can be managed with the right care.
+With a combination of medications and proper home sanitization, you can help your cat live a happy and active lifestyle.